sakaiproject/sakai/lti/docs/sakai_lti_api.md

 You should also see a warning message in the **catalina.out** file:

 2010-08-04 13:12:41,656 WARN http-8080-Processor21
-org.sakaiproject.blti.SimpleOutcomesServlet - LTI Outcomes are
+org.sakaiproject.lti.SimpleOutcomesServlet - LTI Outcomes are
 Disabled IP=0:0:0:0:0:0:0:1%0

 These two indicate that the LTI Outcomes is properly disabled in